 Yet, there are even more features that put Mr. Spot-tail on top of the shallow water angler's dance card.
 Redfish have all the feeding behaviors of bonefish -- and more!
 Unlike the generally bottom grazing bonefish, redfish will feed along the entirety of the water column.
 In terms of lures, this gives anglers the choice of throwing "topwaters" (topwater hardbaits) in the morning and overcast days and deeper running artificials like the D.O.A.
 C.A.L. jerkbait or Johnson Silver Minnow Spoon for deeper presentations.

 An ideal all-around outfit for redfish begins with spinning tackle.
 Use a seven-foot graphite rod with a medium action.
 Reels of the 4000-size are fine and should be filled with 16-pound braided line and finished with a 20-pound fluorocarbon leader.
+A good outdoor retailer: check out the Offshore Angler saltwater fishing gear at Bass Pro Shops.

-Louisiana Marsh: Land of the Giants
+Louisiana Marsh: Land of the Giant Redfish

 The shallow water epicenter is the vast Louisiana Marsh.
 There is no other habitat so immense and unpressured.
 Offering redfish numbers and sizes unmatched anywhere, anglers can go sometimes go days without seeing another flats boat in this pristine paradise.